Post-reduction inference for confidence sets of models: Proofs and derivations

-Let $\nu=df_1+df_2$ as given in the definition of the modified refitted cross-validation estimator \eqref{eqMRCV}.
-Then by Proposition \ref{propMRCV} the entries of $T^{(i)}$ have a student-$t$ distribution with $\nu$ degrees of freedom.
+where the second equality follows by Proposition \ref{propMRCV}, and $\bar\sigma^2$ is defined in Equation \ref{eq:oracle-estimator}.
+We now consider a stochastic expansion of the $T^{(i)}$ term.
+Let $\nu=df_1+df_2$ as in the statement of the Theorem, then by Equation \ref{eq:chi-square} in the proof of Proposition \ref{propMRCV} the entries of $T^{(i)}$ are student-$t$ distributed with $\nu$ degrees of freedom.
 Let $T$ denote an arbitrary random variable with this same distribution.
 Its density function at $t$ is

 By Stirling's formula in the form $\Gamma(x+a)/\Gamma(x)\simeq x^a$ for $a$ fixed and $x\rightarrow \infty$,

 so that the constant term in $f_{T}$ is approximately $(2\pi)^{1/2}$ for large $\nu$.
 On taking logarithms and expanding for small $t^2/\nu$,